-- have command of the English language; - have the ability to stand for extended periods of time; - have normal vision for reading instructions and course materials; - have a high school diploma or equivalent; - be able to complete requirements for college level classes; - be able to understand and follow both written and oral instructions; - have sufficient vision to make fine visual discriminations; - have reading comprehension skills sufficient to read and comprehend service literature; - have communication skills sufficient to prepare required reports; - have a sufficient dexterity to perform manual skills related to graphics industry; - have adequate typing skills; - have good understanding of measurement systems; - have the ability to work with others; - have a good eye for detail/attitude toward quality.

-As a result of completing the Graphic Design Program, the student will be able to:

-- demonstrate an understanding of the theory and processes associated with the Graphic Design profession; - understand and use appropriately, in both verbal and written context, the technical vocabulary associated with the Graphic Design profession; - demonstrate the ability to apply critical thinking skills to successfully problem solve customer needs; - demonstrate the skills and attitudes of a life long learner.
+- have command of the English language; - have normal vision for reading instructions and course materials; - have a high school diploma or equivalent; - be able to complete requirements for college level classes; - be able to understand and follow both written and oral instructions; - have sufficient vision to make fine visual discriminations; - have reading comprehension skills sufficient to read and comprehend service literature; - have communication skills sufficient to prepare required reports; - have a sufficient dexterity to perform manual skills related to graphics industry; - have adequate typing skills; - have good understanding of measurement systems; - have the ability to work with others; - have a good eye for detail/attitude toward quality. - As a result of completing the Graphic Design Program, the student will be able to: - demonstrate an understanding of the theory and processes associated with the Graphic Design profession; - understand and use appropriately, in both verbal and written context, the technical vocabulary associated with the Graphic Design profession; - demonstrate the ability to apply critical thinking skills to successfully problem solve customer needs; - demonstrate the skills and attitudes of a life long learner.

-Fall Semest ter CL LAB CR
+Fall Semeste er CL LAB CR

 LENG1200 College Composition 3 0 3

-LGRA1340 Typography and Layout with Adobe® InDesign® 2 3 3
+LGRA1340 Typography and Layout with

+Adobe® InDesign® 2 3 3

-LMMA1200 Design Software Essentials (formerly Imaging for Graphic Design )2 3 3
+LGRA1460 Imaging for Graphic Design 2 3 3

 LART1100 Drawing I 2 4 3

-LMAT2160 Statistics
+LMAT2150 Statistics

 OR

-Mathematics Elective 3/4 0 3/4
+Mathematics Elective 3 0 3

-Totals 12/13 10 15/16
+Totals 12 10 15

-Spring Sem nester CL LAB CR
+Spring Seme ester CL LAB CR

-LART2100 35mm Photography 2 2 3
+35mm Photography 2 2 3

+LART2100 Sommenologiaphy 4 4

+LAR12100 LGRA1350 Introduction to Graphic Design 2 2

+2 3 3

+LGRA1350 Introduction to Graphic Design -

 LGRA1350 Introduction to Graphic Design with Adobe® Illustrator® 2 3 3

-LGRA2420 Digital Imaging I with Adobe Photoshop 2 3 3
+LGRA1350 LMMA1500 Introduction to Graphic Design with Adobe® Illustrator® 2D Animation 2 2 3 3 3

+LGRA1350 LMMA1500 Introduction to Graphic Design with Adobe® Illustrator® 2D Animation Drawing II 2 2 3 3 3

-LART1150 Drawing II 2 4 3
+LGRA1350 LMMA1500 Introduction to Graphic Design with Adobe® Illustrator® 2D Animation Drawing II ADVERTISING/MARKETING OR 2 2 2 3 3 4 3 3 3

-ADVERTISING/MARKETING OR BUSINESS ELECTIVE 3 0 3
+LGRA1350 LMMA1500 Introduction to Graphic Design with Adobe® Illustrator® 2D Animation Drawing II ADVERTISING/MARKETING OR BUSINESS ELECTIVE 2 2 2 3 3 3 4 0 3 3 3 3

-ENGLISH 3 0 3

-Totals 14 12 18